Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Related Work

 \section{Related Work}

 AI systems can make mistakes for various reasons, and users may not always be able to detect their errors.
 This can lead to \emph{overreliance} on AI, which prior work has shown can decrease task performance~\cite{bansal-chi21,jacobs-psych2021}, reduce trust~\cite{yin-chi2019,bansal-chi21}, and worsen user experience~\cite{kocielnik-chi2019}.
-It is therefore important to help users detect errors in AI predictions, especially in high-stakes domains (such as healthcare and criminal justice) where erroneous predictions can have serious consequences~\cite{green-chi2020}.
+It is therefore important to help users detect errors in AI predictions, especially in high-stakes domains, such as healthcare and criminal justice, where erroneous predictions can have serious consequences~\cite{green-chi2020}.
 Previous research has shown that techniques such as communicating uncertainty~\cite{zhang-faact2020}, explaining AI predictions~\cite{gonzalez-acl2021}, and providing appropriate onboarding and user training~\cite{cai-chi2021,lai-chi2020,mozannar-aaai2021} can help users detect errors in AI predictions.
 Communicating uncertainty, which is our focus, has been shown to be an effective method for improving task performance~\cite{bansal-chi21}, detecting errors~\cite{bansal-chi21,gonzalez-acl2021}, and increasing trust~\cite{bhatt2021uncertainty,zhang-faact2020}.
 However, it is still an open question how to best present uncertainty, how to compute it, and whether it helps for the increasingly important generative scenario of AI-powered code completion.
+And, although there might be some insights from prior work on human-human programming, there are unique challenges that human-AI programming raises~\cite{sarkar2022like}.